GauthierBassereau/World-Model/README.md

 ---

 Todos:
-  - Use weighting of loss depending on noise instead of noise scheduler, I do not know why this is not the standard
-  - Change from v prediction to x prediction following dreamerv4 paper
   - Add gripper value to actions !
   - Review evaluation code, for now has been vibe-coded by codex, add an eval pipeline to the trainer too
   - Make something to visualize the attention masks